TaitoUnited/full-stack-template/server/README.md

 directory.
 Furthermore, each of these may be further split into subparts that share a common directory between them (`src/PART/common`).

-For more info see the [code structure](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-code-structure.md) appendix of taito-cli tutorial.
+For more info see the [code structure](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-code-structure.md) appendix of Taito CLI tutorial.

 ## Responsibilities